josh-project/josh/README.md

 Josh combines the advantages of monorepos with those of multirepos by leveraging a blazingly-fast, incremental, and reversible implementation of git history filtering.

-The [documentation](https://esrlabs.github.io/josh/) describes the filtering mechanism, as well as the tools provided by Josh: the josh library, `josh-proxy` and `josh-filter`.
+This documentation describes the filtering mechanism, as well as the tools provided by Josh: the josh library, `josh-proxy` and `josh-filter`.

 ## Concept